Omitting types in logic of metric structures: Complexity of spaces of types

+\begin{thm} There is a theory $\bfT_3$ in a countable language $L_3$ such that the space of all $2$-types omissible in a model of $\bfT_3$ is $\bSigma^1_2$-complete. \end{thm}

-The language $L_3$ is a three-sorted language with sorts $D_1$, $D_2$ and $D_3$ which includes $L_2$ from Theorem~\ref{P1} and function symbol $h$ as interpreted in \S\ref{S.q}.
-The intended interpretation of $D_3$ is $\cT^2$.
-In addition to \eqref{I.L.1}--\eqref{I.L.3} in~$L_3$ have the following. \begin{enumerate} \popcounter \item constant symbol $c$ of sort $D_1$. \item constant symbols $R_n$, for $n\in \omega$, for all finite-width subtrees of $\olo\times \olo$ all of whose branches have eventually zero value. \item Predicate $\ee$ is extended to sort $D_1\times D_1\times D_3$. \end{enumerate} Theory $\bfT_3$ is the theory of the $L_3$-model $\cN_3$ described as follows.
-Its universe is equal to $\olo\sqcup \oo\sqcup \cT\sqcup\cT^2$ and it includes model $\cN_1$ as defined in the proof of Theorem~\ref{P1}.
+\begin{proof} We define a joint expansion $L_3$ of $L_2$ as in the proof of Theorem~\ref{P1} and $L_{\cN,h}$ as in~\S\ref{S.q}.
+It is a three-sorted language with sorts $D_1$, $D_2$, and~$D_3$, with $D_1$ and $D_2$ interpreted as before, with the exception of predicate $\ee$.
+The intended interpretation of~$D_3$ is $\cT^2$.

+In addition to symbols imported from $L_2$ and $h$, in~$L_3$ we have the following. \begin{enumerate} \popcounter \item A constant symbol $c$ of sort $D_1$. \item Constant symbols $R_n$, for $n\in \omega$, of sort $D_3$ for all finite-width subtrees of $\olo\times \olo$ all of whose branches have eventually zero value. \item Predicate $\ee$ of the sort $D_1\times D_1\times D_3$. \pushcounter \end{enumerate} Let $L_3^-$ be the language $L_3$ without the constant symbol $c$.
+Theory $\bfT_3$ is the theory of the $L_3^-$-model $\cN_3$ described as follows.
+Its universe is equal to $\olo\sqcup \oo\sqcup \cT\sqcup\cT^2$ and it includes model $\cN_2$ as defined in the proof of Theorem~\ref{P1} and has predicate $h$ as defined in~\ref{S.q}.